understanding-ml/COLA/README.rst

                                                              features_to_keep=['Age','Sex'])

 Part4: Refine the counterfactual explanations

--You should Initialize the COLA, choose the policy and number of actions.
+(1)You should Initialize the COLA, choose the policy and number of actions.

--If you use your own explainer, you just need to input the numpy array type x_factual and x_counterfactual.
+(2)If you use your own explainer, you just need to input the numpy array type x_factual and x_counterfactual.

 .. image:: docs/images/generated_ce.png
   :width: 400